Mansfield Training School and Hospital: History

 The hospital opened in Lakeville in 1860 as the Connecticut School for Imbeciles at Lakeville.
 Its name was changed to the Connecticut Training School for the Feebleminded at Lakeville in 1915.
 Two years later, it merged with the Connecticut Colony for Epileptics (founded at Mansfield in 1910) and acquired its present name.

 When it opened in 1917, the merged institution had 402 students in residence.
 By 1932, the resident population had grown to 1,070.
 During the Depression and World War II, demand for its services increased, resulting in both overcrowding and long waiting lists for new enrollments.
-Staffing levels increased during the 1960s as philosophies on treatment of mental disability changed, and there were 1,609 residents and 875 full-time staff as of 1969.
-During the 1970s and 1980s many residents were relocated from dormitories to on-campus cottages or to group homes located around the state.
+The institution was also hit hard by the Spanish Influenza epidemic of 1918/1919, around 200 out of 300 patients contracted the Spanish Flu.
+30 would die and all care would be placed onto one doctor, Dr. LaMoure, and one nurse.
+Staffing levels increased during the 1960s as philosophies on the treatment of mental disability changed, and there were 1,609 residents and 875 full-time staff as of 1969.
+During the 1970s and 1980s, many residents were relocated from dormitories to on-campus cottages or to group homes located around the state.
 By 1976 the resident population had dropped to 1,106, and by 1991 just 141 people remained as residents.

 In 1993, after numerous lawsuits concerning the conditions of the hospital, Mansfield Training School was closed and its patients sent to outpatient facilities and other institutions.
 After the closure, some dilapidated buildings were demolished.
 Other buildings were split between the Bergin Correctional Institution and the University of Connecticut.

+Abuse

+The school has had a number of abuse and mistreatment allegations, Glady Burr, for example, filed a lawsuit in 1979 for $125 million because of the abuse she faced.
+She claimed denial of civil rights as well as being used to slavery.
+She was also wrongfully committed to the facility, her mother did not want to care for her and had tests on her mental state manipulated.
+She was awarded $235K.